 Should You Use Bulma for Your Next Project?

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs) About Bulma CSS

-1) Is Bulma better than Tailwind?
+1) Is Bulma CSS better than Tailwind?

-2) Is Bulma still used?
+2) Is Bulma CSS still used in 2025?

 3) What is the Bulma CSS framework?